IJSComplexMatter/cddm/doc/quickstart.rst

    >>> w = weight_from_data(y, pre_filter = False)
    >>> w = log_interpolate(x_new, x, w)

 Here we have used `pre_filter = False` option, because we have already filtered the data.
 With `pre_filter=True` same denoising is performed as in the example above.
-The calculated weight is for the baseline data.
-You can do weighted sum
+The calculated weight is for the baseline data (norm = 2).
+The weight for the compensated data is :math:`1 - w`.
+You can do the weighted sum:

 .. doctest::